h3rald/hastyscribe/doc/HastyScribe_UserGuide.md

 ## Overview

-{{hs -> HastyScribe}} is a single-file command-line application that can create self-contained HTML documents from well-formatted {{mdlink -> [markdown][df]}} files.
+[](class:hastyscribe) is a single-file command-line application that can create self-contained HTML documents from well-formatted {{mdlink -> [markdown][df]}} files.
 All documents created by markdown use well-formed HTML and embed all assets that are necessary to display them in any (modern) browser, i.e.:

   * CSS stylesheets
   * Javascript code